 Scrum is one of the frameworks which implements agile; to manage the software development process.
 It follows a core philosophy of empirical process control.

-Basically, in a scrum, at the beginning of each sprint planning is done .
-The scrum team is self-organizing and there is no assigned team leader.
-Therefore, they have to themselves decide as a team which part will be done by whom and how the problem will be solved.
-Following this the daily stand up meeting is done throughout the sprint to determine the actual progress and for collaboration among the scrum master, product owner, and team member.
+Basically, in a scrum, at the beginning of each sprint, planning is done.
+The scrum team is self-organizing, and there is no assigned team leader.
+Therefore, they have to decide as a team which part will be done by whom and how the problem will be solved.
+Following this, the daily stand-up meeting is made throughout the sprint to determine the progress and collaborate among the scrum master, product owner, and team members.

-If you’re wondering what is a sprint in agile software development then let me explain it to you, sprint is a 2 or 3 weeks of a time period where a certain segment of the project or a feature is completed.
+If you’re wondering what a sprint in agile software development is, let me explain it to you; a sprint is a 2 or 3 week period where a certain segment of the project or a feature is completed.

 At the end of each sprint, the sprint review is done where the demonstration of functionality should be provided to the product owner.